How to get your IP banned

 Using RTK2go.com for Bulk Data Theft

 …use RTK2go as a place to connect multiple times and download many data streams at once.
 This use is not allowed.
-Abuse of this type will result in the IP being permanently blocked.
+Abuse of this type will result in the IP, the devices agents, or the emails being permanently blocked.
 If you connect to a few streams, that is fine.
 If you connect to your own streams, that is fine.
 If you connect to 50+ different streams (which occurred and to caused this rule to be created) expect to be blocked.
 If you want to do this for research needs, ask first.
-If you connect to multiple streams in a given region and then attempt to resell them from your own Caster, this use is not allowed.
-All RTK2go streams are expected be, and remain, free.
+If you connect to multiple streams in a given region (or is separate locations all over the world) and then attempt to resell them from your own Caster, this use is not allowed.
+All RTK2go streams are expected be, and will remain, free.
+Please do not contact us with stories about how you are only relaying the data to you own users in this regard, asking for an exception.

 Sending data you do not have rights to